usnistgov/FederalProfile-8259A/_Nontechnical/logical.md

 ## Policies and procedures for access control capabilities.

 Policies and procedures provide the details necessary to implement management and operational controls to support the organizational access control requirements on IoT devices.
-Controls that may be necessary:
+Actions that may be necessary:

 **Manufacturer:**